Latvian Air Force

 Latvian Air Force (Latvijas Gaisa spēki) is the aviation branch of the National Armed Forces.
-The first air force (AF) units were established 1992.
+The first air force (AF) units were established in 1919 and re-established in 1992.
 It has no air combat capability, thus the defense of Latvian air space is maintained by NATO, with rotating detachments of four aircraft to Lithuania at four-monthly intervals (see Baltic Air Policing).